 Navigational Principle:

-Following an extensive voyage, the inclination is often to reach the destination swiftly.
+After a long voyage, the temptation is often to reach the destination quickly. the inclination is often to reach the destination swiftly.

 However, it’s essential to prioritize making prudent decisions, even if it means diverging from the preferences of your crew or passengers.